 3D Digital Mammography FAQs

 3D digital mammography, also known as DBT, or digital breast Tomosynthesis, DBT is the most significant technical improvement for breast cancer detection in years.
-Our new obgyn office in Hattiesburg, MS offers mammography services including 3D Mammography.
+Our OBGYN office in Hattiesburg, MS offers mammography services including 3D Mammography.

-Call our office today to request an appointment.
+Call our office today to request an appointment.1.
+What is Mammography?

 Mammography, also known as a mammogram, is the examination of the breast using x-rays.
 Mammography is considered the most effective tool for early breast tumor detection.
 Most medical experts agree that successful treatment of breast cancer often is linked to early diagnosis.
 Mammography plays a central part in early detection of breast cancers because it can show changes in the breast up to two years before a patient or physician can feel them.